 The submission deadline for the annual accounts is provisional but is set to be consistent with the administrative deadline set by the Scottish Government.
-This is normally 30 June but has been moved to 30 September for 2020/21.
+This is normally 30 June but has been provisionally set as 31 August for 2021/22.

-The Auditor General is required to send the audited annual accounts to the Scottish Ministers who are then required to lay the accounts in the Scottish Parliament by 31 December 2021.
+The Auditor General is required to send the audited annual accounts to the Scottish Ministers who are then required to lay the accounts in the Scottish Parliament by 31 December 2022.

-We have set out below target months which align to the Board's 2021 schedule of Audit and Risk Committee and Board meetings.
-We will aim to meet these scheduled meetings however this will be monitored during the audit process and may require to be revised to reflect emerging issues as a result of the pandemic.
+We have set out below target months which align to the Board's 2022 schedule of Audit and Risk Committee and Board meetings.
+We will aim to meet these scheduled meetings however this will be monitored during the audit process and may require to be revised to reflect emerging issues as a result of the pandemic and related circumstances.